 In every wheelrut’s now a brook,

 The description of the spring reason is continued in this stanza.
 Because of the chilly wind, the bluebird who comes to alight, keeps its feathers composed and unruffled in the wind.
-Realising that it is not yet Spring, it sings a song in such a tone as not to inspire or excite ‘A single flowers as yet to bloom’.
+Realizing that it is not yet Spring, it sings a song in such a tone as not to inspire or excite ‘A single flower as yet to bloom’.
 That means the blossoming time has, in the view of the word, not yet arrived.
-Snow-flakes are still falling in showers, and the bluebird realises that the cold season is still continuing, and it pretends to be winter whereas it ought to be spring and not so cold by now.
+Snow-flakes are still falling in showers, and the bluebird realizes that the cold season is still continuing, and it pretends to be winter whereas it ought to be spring and not so cold by now.

-The bluebird is not blue except in its outward colour or appearance.
-It does not inspire anything to blossom in this season, because it does not believe it to be Spring-time when flowers and plants could blossom.
+The bluebird is not blue except in its outward color or appearance.
+It does not inspire anything to blossom in this season, because it does not believe it to be springtime when flowers and plants could blossom.
 The discrepancy between appearance and reality is implied here.
 The poor jobless tramps that are in need of money are in a miserable state of winter, whereas the speaker wrongly believes himself to be happy in a warm season of spring which has a deceptive joyful appearance, but is actually chilly and uncomfortable.